 This video is very much a follow up to the Mandrill video i did last year in 2015.
-Unfortunately since then, MailChimp have made the previously free service a paid service.
-The plans start at $20 a month, which isn’t an massive amount of money, but amounts like that add up.
+Unfortunately, since then, MailChimp has made the previously free service a paid service.
+The plans start at $20 a month, which isn’t a massive amount of money, but amounts like that add up.

-In this instance going with a third party is the way to go.
-Only if you have vast experience with email, then can setting up your own STMP or running phpmail be worth it.
-A service like SendGrid makes this potential problem, a non problem...
+In this instance going to a third party is the way to go.
+Only if you have vast experience with email, then can set up your own STMP or running phpmail be worth it.
+A service like SendGrid makes this potential problem, a non-problem...
 Just how we like it!

 Sendmail has a free service of sending up to 12,000 emails per month.
 That’s a lot of emails and for the majority of sites should accommodate your email sending needs.

-It’s very easy to setup and putting it through the settings in Craft.
+It’s very easy to set up and putting it through the settings in Craft CMS Developers Settings.